eCook Meal

 JAPANESE MARINADE

-In a large bowl, combine ¾ of the sweet sesame soy, the grated ginger, and ½ the chilli flakes (to taste).
+In a large bowl, combine ¾ of the sweet sesame soy, the grated Ginger, and ½ the chilli flakes (to taste).
 Add the Ostrich chunks, the onion petals, and the pineapple pieces.
 Mix until fully coated.

 SMASHED SALAD